Hiking to Hovdsundet Beach is a must for anyone visiting Bodø, Norway. Here’s how to get there.

 The trail head for this hike is located less than a 30 minute drive from the city centre of Bodø.
 Since public transportation is very limited in this part of Bodø you should have a car available when going on a hike to Hovdsundet.
 Car rentals are available at Bodø Airport, which is conveniently located close to the city centre.
-Taking a taxi is another option, but I don’t recommend it unless its your only choice.
-It gets quite expensive and you’ll have less freedom to look around in the area before and after the hike.
+Taking a taxi is another option, but I don’t recommend it unless its your only choice, as it gets quite expensive.
+If you cant/wont drive yourself, I recommend spending booking a guided hike to Hovdsundet instead.

 Depending on where in Bodø your journey begins, find your way to the road Fv834 – marked as 834 on the map.
 Follow the road in a north east direction.
 The road ultimately leads to Festvåg and Kjerringøy, so whenever you see one of those locations on a sign you know you’re on the right path.